hunnawamin/Bee-Sync-Flasher/README.md

 ## Run the Batch Script

-0.Connect your device through USB
+0.Connect your device through USB.
-1.Double-click to Flash-CE-coordinator.bat file
+1.Double-click to Flash-CE-coordinator.bat file.
 2.When prompted, enter the COM port (e.g., COM8).
 3.The firmware flashing process will start.

 Note: The firmware file to flash must be the latest version.